Research// Energy storage systems

 LiMaProMet

-The demand for rechargeable batteries with increased energy density, safety and lifetime is very high due to the increased requirements for mobile applications.
-In recent years, the focus has been on range, charging time and safety for resource-efficient electromobility, energy supply or portable electronics.
+The demand for rechargeable batteries with increased energy density, safety, and lifetime is very high due to the increased requirements for mobile applications.
+In recent years, the focus has been on range, charging time, and safety for resource-efficient electromobility, energy supply, or portable electronics.
 The increased use of renewable energies anticipated in the energy transition requires cost-effective energy storage systems with a long service life.
-Crucial keys are smart battery materials as well as intelligent manufacturing processes and quality assessment methods.
-Therefore, the (impulse) project LiMaProMet aimed at developing intelligent lithium-based storage technologies to market maturity.
+Smart battery materials as well as intelligent manufacturing processes and quality assessment methods are crucial.
+Therefore, the LiMaProMet project aimed at developing intelligent lithium-based storage technologies to market maturity.

 LiMaProMet